-This is a list of all earth and environmental sciences courses.
+This is a list of courses with the subject code EES.
 For more information, see Earth and Environmental Sciences (College of Liberal Arts and Sciences) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).
 Requirements: first- or second-semester standing.